devbyaccident/Introduction-to-Terraform/README.md

+# Terraform Fundamentals
-This material was originally called terraform-workshop and built by nubthedestroyer (Michael Lucas).
+This material was originally called terraform-workshop and built by nubbthedestroyer (Michael Lucas).

 Michael gave it to us when he stopped teaching, and then it was modified by Patrick Force.